timhor/obsidian-editor-shortcuts/README.md

 # Code Editor Shortcuts

+> [!NOTE]
+> Due to personal circumstances, active development is **paused** on this project until approximately mid-2024.
+Please continue to use the existing features, submit issues and contribute pull requests, but expect a delayed response.
+>
+> Feature requests won't be individually acknowledged but will still be tracked on the [project board](https://github.com/timhor/obsidian-editor-shortcuts/projects/1) as before.

 This [Obsidian](https://obsidian.md) plugin adds keyboard shortcuts (hotkeys) commonly found in code editors such as Visual Studio Code or Sublime Text.

 | Command                                          | Shortcut \*                |